facebook pixel

 A lack of transparency around decision-making also ties to the accountability problem.
 When leadership makes seemingly arbitrary decrees without context, employees rightfully grow frustrated.
 Not understanding the rationale behind choices makes it harder to buy into larger goals.

-Furthermore, the absence of openness or honesty around actions suggests the concealment of ethics issues.
+Furthermore, the absence of openness or honesty around actions suggests the concealment of ethical issues.
 Overall, evasion of responsibility alongside opaque systems forms a toxic mix eroding trust in leadership and overall workplace cohesion.

 5. Overwork and unrealistic demands